Hecate Enthroned: Early years: 1993–1995

 The band that would become Hecate Enthroned formed in 1993 in Wrexham, Wales.
-They were a blackened death metal band by the name of Daemonum (previously known as Amethyst), whose members were Jon Kennedy, Nigel Dennen, Ian Maiden, Mark Watson-Jones, Steve, Gary and Marc.
+They were a blackened death metal band by the name of Daemonum (previously known as Amethyst), whose members were Jon Kennedy, Nigel Dennen, Ian Maiden, Mark Watson-Jones, Steve, Gary and Marc Evans.
 They released in 1993 a demo tape, Dreams to Mourn.
 In 1994, after being invited by Dani Filth to play bass on his band, Cradle of Filth, Jon left Daemonum and joined Cradle of Filth, briefly replacing Robin Eaglestone.
 However, in 1995, Kennedy left Cradle of Filth and returned to Daemonum, changing the band's name to Hecate Enthroned and developing a more melodic black metal style and replacing Ian on vocals.
 Gary was replaced soon after by Andy O'Hara (drums), joining from death metal band Nightmare Visions.
-Marc and Nigel Dennen remained both as guitarists, with Mark Watson-Jones continuing bass duties.
+Marc and Nigel Dennen remained both as guitarists with Mark Watson-Jones remaining on bass.

-With this line-up and in the same year, they recorded their first demo tape, An Ode for a Haunted Wood.
+They recorded their first demo tape, An Ode for a Haunted Wood, with this line-up in 1995.

-Hecate Enthroned toured the UK with Japan's Sigh and Ireland's Primordial in 1995, with long-time bassist Dylan Hughes replacing Mark Watson-Jones on live duties; Hecate Enthroned opened at London Astoria with Ved Buens Ende, Impaled Nazarene and Opeth, gaining firm interest of Blackend Records.
+Hecate Enthroned toured the UK with Japan's Sigh and Ireland's Primordial in 1995, with long-time bassist Dylan Hughes replacing Mark Watson-Jones on live duties.
+Hecate Enthroned opened for Ved Buens Ende, Impaled Nazarene and Opeth, at London Astoria gaining the firm interest of Blackend Records.